golemcloud/golem/api-gateway-examples/README.md

 *x-golem-api-definition-id*

-This is by making using of API-ID header in the request.
-Given that the worker bridge is aware of various API definitions, it can pick the right
-API definition for a given request, if the request consist of the knowledge of API-ID as a header.
+By injecting x-golem-api-definition-id to every request, worker bridge can lookup the corresponding API definition and serve the request.
-It is the responsibility of whoever managing the API Gateway to make sure that the API-ID is configured to be present in the request.
+It is the responsibility of whoever managing the API Gateway (Tyk in this case) to make sure that every request is configured to inject this header.
-This can be achieved by using Tyk's middleware injection or transformations, and this is the case with almost all API Gateways.

 ## What next?